-(3) A child below the age stipulated under subsection (1), who prior to the child's residence in Saint Lucia attended or gained admission to a secondary school or the equivalent of a secondary school may on the written approval of the Chief Education Officer be admitted to a public secondary school or an assisted secondary school.
+(3) A child below the age stipulated under subsection (1) above, who prior to the child's residence in Antigua and Barbuda attended or gained admission to a secondary school or the equivalent of a secondary school may on the written approval of the Director of Education be admitted to a public secondary school or an assisted private secondary school.

-(4) No student shall without the written permission of the Chief Education Officer be retained in a public secondary school or an assisted secondary school after the end of the school year in which he or she shall have reached the age of twenty years.
+(4) No student shall without the written permission of the Director of Education be retained in a public secondary school or an assisted private secondary school after the end of the school year in which he or she shall have reached the age of sixteen years.

-Student's Register.
+31. Student's Register

-31.-(1) The principal of every school shall maintain a register of students known as the Students Register.
+(1) The principal of every school shall maintain a register of students which shall be known as the Admission's Register.

-- (2) The student's Register shall include- - (a) upon admission of a student to a school - (i) the name and date of birth of such student; - (ii) the date of admission;
+(2) The Student's Register shall include-

+- (a) upon admission of a student to a school- - (i) the name and date of birth of such student; - (ii) the date of admission; - (iii) the name and residence of the student's parent; - (iv) the name of the last school, if any, which the student attended; - (v) where appropriate, the date the student left the school from which he transferred as far as it can be ascertained;

-- (iii) the name and residence of the student's parent; - (iv) the name of the last school, if any, which the student attended; - (v) where appropriate, the date the student left the school from which he transferred as far as it can be ascertained; - (vi) the standard, class or form of the student at the date of leaving the school from which he or she was transferred; and - (vii) the standard, class or form to which the student is admitted; and - (b) upon the departure of a student from a school - (i) the date of the student's departure; - (ii) the standard, class or form of the student on the date of departure; and - (iii) where appropriate, the school or other location to which the student is being transferred.
+- (vi) the standard, class or form of the student at the date of leaving the school from which he or she was transferred; - (vii) the standard, class or form to which the student is admitted; and - (b) upon the departure of a student from a school- - (i) the date of the student's departure; - (ii) the standard, class or form of the student on the date of departure; and - (iii) where appropriate, the school or other location to which the student is being transferred.

-(3) Notwithstanding subsection (2), the Students Register shall include such other information as may be prescribed by the Chief Education Officer from time to time.
+(3) Notwithstanding subsection (2) above, the Students Register shall include such other information as may be prescribed by the Director of Education from time to time.

-Transfer of students.
+32. Transfer of students

-32.-(1) Subject to the approval of the Chief Education Officer, a student who seeks admission from one school to another shall not be admitted to that other school -
+(1) Subject to the approval of the Director of Education, a student who seeks admission from one school to another shall not be admitted to that other school-

-- (a) except on presentation of a letter of transfer signed by the current principal; and - (b) after consultation between the current principal and the receiving principal concerning the availability of a school place in the receiving school.
+(a) except on presentation of a letter of transfer signed by the current principal; and

+(b)after consultation between the current principal and the receiving principal concerning the availability of a school place in the receiving school.

-(2) A principal shall furnish on request to every student who has left his or her school the letter referred to in subsection (1) (a).
+(2) A principal shall furnish on request to every student who has left his or her school a letter referred to in subsection (1) above.

-(3) Letters of transfer shall be retained by the principal of the admitting school and a copy thereof shall be submitted by the principal for information to the Chief Education Officer.
+(3) Letters of transfer shall be retained by the principal of the admitting school and a copy thereof shall be submitted by the principal for information to the Director of Education.

-(4) In the event that a dispute arises between two or more principals when a student seeks to transfer from one school to another, the Chief Education Officer shall make a final determination.
+(4) In the event that a dispute arises between two or more principals when a student seeks to transfer from one school to another, the Director of Education shall make a final determination.

-Effect of contagious diseases.
+33. Effect of contagious diseases

-33.-(1) Subject to section 34, no student suffering from or exposed to a contagious disease shall be admitted to or permitted to remain in any school.
+(1) Subject to section 34, no student suffering from or exposed to a contagious disease shall be admitted to or permitted to remain in any school.

-(2) Where the principal discovers or has reason to suspect the presence of a contagious disease the principal shall immediately report the same to the parents of the students concerned, the Chief Education Officer, and the Chief Medical Officer.
+(2) Where the principal discovers or has reason to suspect the presence of a contagious disease the principal shall immediately report the same to the parents of the students concerned, the Director of Education, and the Chief Medical Officer.

-Readmission of student on production of medical certificate.
+34. Readmission of student on production of medical certificate